patricklemmer/myFlix-client/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-<p>The objective for this project is, using React to build the client-side for the myFlix database based on its existing [server-side code (REST API and database)](https://github.com/patricklemmer/myFlix_app).</p>
+The objective for this project is, using React to build the client-side for the myFlix database based on its existing [server-side code (REST API and database)](https://github.com/patricklemmer/myFlix_app).

 <p align="right">(<a href="#top">back to top</a>)</p>